pharo-open-documentation/pharo-wiki/General/GithubActions.md

 This file looks a lot like the one we wrote in the previous section.

-I few changes are to be noted.
+A few changes are to be noted.
 The is the name of the workflow to identify it easily in the Actions tab of Github.
 The second is the target to build only on releases.

 ```yml